 The national average annual percentage rate (APR ) on new credit card offers fell to 14.92 percent Wednesday, making this the first week in nearly two months interest rates have declined.

 Consumers have little reason to celebrate the dip in rates, however.
 This week's decline was tiny -- by just a hundredth of a percentage point.
 Meanwhile, the national average continues to hover near record-highs and shows no sign of dropping significantly any time soon.

 change by Citi spurs decline

-joined several other card issuers that advertise APR ranges as wide as 9 percentage points or
+That said, the rate changes were still significant, particularly for consumers with less-than-perfect credit.
+By widening the range of possible APR offers on two of its rewards cards, Discover joined several other card issuers that advertise APR ranges as wide as 9 percentage points or more.

 Many consumers still struggling with credit